Luke chapter four is such a fascinating passage of Scripture that books could be and probably have been written examining nothing else.

 After reading in James 1 yesterday about our trials and temptations, today we learn of Jesus' temptation.
 James 1:2 uses the same Greek word for trial that Luke 4:13 translates as temptation.
 "When the devil had ended every temptation, he departed from him until an opportune time."
 Jesus rebuffed every temptation the devil presented with Scripture.
 "I have stored up your word in my heart, that I might not sin against you.
 Blessed are you, O LORD; teach me your statutes!"
 (Psalm 119:11) Jesus understood that truth.
 Do we?

 James 1 explained how temptation progresses to sin.
 In James 1:12-15, we are not to say God tempts us.
 Temptation leads to sin and death because we are lured and enticed by our desires.
 Jesus is emphatic in His desire to do the Father's will.
-All three of His responses to the devil's temptation are expressions of His obedience the word of the Lord.
+All three of His responses to the devil's temptation are expressions of His obedience to the word of God.
 Verse 4 concerning living on bread alone is from Deuteronomy 8:3 which concludes with "but by every word that comes from the mouth of the LORD."
 Psalm 40:7-8 (NLT) speaking of the Messiah says, "Look, I have come.
 As is written about me in the Scriptures: I take joy in doing your will, my God, for your instructions are written on my heart."
 To not sin against God, our focus must be on our desire.
 Is my desire for my will or is my desire to do the Father's will?
 Jesus knew the tempter, how he operates, and how to thwart his efforts.
 Do we?

 Don't you always find it amazing how the demons responded to Jesus?
 In Luke 4:34, a demon said, "I know who you are—the Holy One of God."
 Verse 41 tells us the demons were crying "You are the Son of God!"
 They never questioned His deity.
 In Luke 4:1-14, instead of "if" you are the Son of God, "since" could also be an appropriate interpretation.
 Would the devil have tried to tempt anyone else by asking them to turn stones into bread?